When can you start weaning a baby?

 For the first six months, breast or formula milk gives your baby the nutrition they need.
-Breastfeeding also gives your child protection against infections and illness.
-The NHS now advise that all breastfed babies should be given a daily supplement of vitamin D (8.5 to 10mcg).
+Breastfeeding also gives your child protection against infections, illness and also provides a great opportunity for baby bonding.
+The NHS now advises that all breastfed babies should be given a daily supplement of vitamin D (8.5 to 10mcg).
 If your baby is formula-fed and they are having more than 500ml a day, they don’t need a supplement.

 Why should I wean my baby at six months?

 By this age, your baby has developed well enough to be able to eat and swallow first foods, whether it’s purées or soft food.
 They can move food around inside their mouth and rather than their tongue sticking forwards, as it does while sucking milk, they can start to use it to push food to the back of the mouth to be swallowed.